sturmundbraem/kursausschreibung/README.md

 - eventEnded in date-helpers.js returns false for events without end date (PR sent)
 - inputs have a class indicating the input type for better styling (checkboxes)

+## Archive
+These changes have had a PR which was accepted and are now in upstream
 - Bumped softwareversion in package.json to 3.3.0 (PR accepted)

 ## Workflow